 I hadn't had the residence cities Merseburg, Weißenfels and Zeitz on my screen before my trip, but I soon realized that a visit to the residence cities and the Saale-Unstrut region is worthwhile in itself.

 The city of many titles - Weißenfels

 But now let's have a look at the sights of the city.
-The most impressive and eye-catching is of course the Weißenfels Castle Neu-Augustusburg, an early baroque castle complex, in which there is also the museum of the city history and shoe history.
+The most impressive and eye-catching is of course the Weißenfels Castle Neu-Augustusburg, an early baroque castle complex, in which there is also the museum of the city and shoe history.
 On the castle grounds you can also visit a Prussian latrine building, of which there are only three of this kind left in Germany.
-The castle church St. Trinitatis is hidden in the castle, but definitely impresses everyone who steps through the door and discovers this impressive church!
+The castle church St. Trinitatis is hidden in the castle, but definitely impresses everybody who steps through the door and discovers this impressive church!
 Another building not to be missed is the Heinrich-Schütz-House.
 Heinrich Schütz is one of the most important German composers of the early baroque period.
 After a few eventful years in various towns and at various courts, he bought the house in Weißenfels as his retirement home.
-In Weißenfels he created some important works like the three passions after Luke, Matthew and John.
+In Weißenfels he created some important works, like the three passions after Luke, Matthew and John.

 Merseburg - Spells & History